 BIS — Office Information Technology Specialist

-Your responsibilities as an office information technology specialist may involve installing and upgrading hardware and software, providing end-user support, supporting computer networks, and maintaining Internet sites.
+Your responsibilities may involve installing and upgrading hardware and software, providing end-user support, supporting computer networks, and maintaining Internet sites.

 BIS — Medical TranscriptionistProgram Curriculum